-The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost.
-Financial assets measured at amortized cost include cash, investments and accounts receivable.
+The Corporation subsequently measures all its financial assets and financial liabilities at amortized cost, with exception to investments which are subsequently measured at fair market value.
+Financial assets measured at amortized cost include cash and accounts receivable.
 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and government remittances payable.